nescalas/proposals-2016/README.md

 ## FAQ

 * Q: **If my talk gets voted in, am I guaranteed a ticket?**
 A: Yes, but you still have to pay the $60.
-(Even conference organizers pay.)
+(Even conference organizers pay.
+We're all in this together.)

 * Q: **If my talk isn't voted in, can I still give it at the day 2 unconference?**
 A: Of course.
 Yes, please!